Soloura/Study/Computer Vision/readme.md

 Haar-like features are digital image features used in object recognition.
 They owe their name to their intuitive similarity with Haar wavelets and were used in the first real-time face detector.

-### Does Colour Really Matter?
+### :art: Does Colour Really Matter?
 Evaluation via Object Classification | [CIC, 2018](https://www2.cs.sfu.ca/~funt/Funt_Zhu_DoesColourMatter_CIC26_2018.pdf)

 ResNet-50 trained with color images performed better in object classification by 12% than that of gray images.

 For some tasks, the model trained with color images succeeded, but the model trained with gray images failed.

 ### LeNet: Gradient-Based Learning Applied to Document Recognition | [Homepage](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf)